 Sure, Bayonetta 2 originated on the Wii U, but considering hardly anyone owned that system (and even fewer people bought this game on it), we wanted to give the Switch version some credit.
 To put it bluntly, this game is over-the-top action at its finest.
 The first fight of the game takes place atop a jet as it flies into the city — just to give you some context of how wild Bayonetta 2 is.
 The combat is very much like Devil May Cry or Ninja Gaiden, with an emphasis on combos, chaining together multiple moves, and using your witch powers.

 We also very much appreciate the level variety, which range from open spaces to more claustrophobic areas.
 The levels themselves are full of secrets to find, as well, giving you an incentive to explore and discover goodies like upgrades or currency to buy items.
 This is truly one of the best action games of all time due in part to its combat, which has a certain flow and rhythm once you get the hang of it.
+You can also expect Bayonetta 3 to arrive later in 2022 if you’ve already played this one.

 Read our full Bayonetta 2 review